7PM - 8PM // Cozby Library and Community Commons

 Sign up for the Coppell E-Newsletter

-The Planning Department is responsible for land use development management through administration of the Zoning Ordinance and Subdivision Regulations, implementation of the Thoroughfare Plan, Streetscape Plan, other physical development plans, ordinances, policies and procedures of the city.
-The Planning Department:
+The Planning Division is responsible for land use development management through administration of the Zoning Ordinance and Subdivision Regulations, implementation of the Thoroughfare Plan, Streetscape Plan, other physical development plans, ordinances, policies and procedures of the city.
+The Planning Division:

 The Planning and Zoning Commission is a recommending body to the City Council on planning issues, including zoning, platting, ordinance amendments and related planning matters.
 They are the Site Plan approval authority and have been granted the right to approve Final Plats in some instances.
 View current Commission members.